 16 What is the recent enforcement record of the authorities?

-In Switzerland, no official figures are published with regard to enforcement records of the authorities.
-Generally, the cantonal tax administrations handle each year between 4,000 and 6,000 procedures for tax evasion (including voluntary disclosure cases).
+In Switzerland, no official figures are published with regard to the authorities' enforcement records.
+Generally, the cantonal tax administrations handle between 4,000 and 6,000 procedures for tax evasion (including voluntary disclosure cases) each year.